Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Theoretical Analyses

-The advantage of \cref{theorem:pl} is that it establishes linear convergence of \cref{alg:first-order_newtonMR} for \emph{any} value of $ \varepsilon $ and $ \eta $.
-In other words, regardless of how crude our Hessian approximation or inner problem solution might be, \cref{alg:first-order_newtonMR} still exhibits linear convergence rate for PL functions.
-This, to a great degree, corroborates what is typically observed in practice when solving, say, strongly convex problems, which can be seen as a sub-class of PL functions.
-Newton's method remains a convergent algorithm with well-defined iterations, irrespective of the level of approximation used for Hessian or the underlying sub-problem solution \cite{roosta2022newton,roosta2019sub,berahas2020investigation}.
+\begin{remark} As it can be seen, for $\theta = 2$, the convergence is linear, while for $1\leq \theta < 2$, the convergence transitions to a sublinear rate in the vicinity of an optimum point, i.e., when $f_{k} - f^{\star} \leq 1$.
+Smaller values of $\theta$ imply a slower convergence rate in the neighborhood of a solution, which is expected as the function becomes flatter in those regions. \end{remark}

-We note that due to our choice of sub-problem inexactness condition, which is suitable for nonconvex settings, the above bound does not match those typically obtained for Newton's method in strongly convex problems, where the sub-problem inexactness is commonly measured using relative residual as $ \|\f{r}_{k}^{(t-1)}\| \leq \eta \vnorm{\f{g}_{k}} $.
+\begin{remark} The advantage of \cref{thm:pl} is that it establishes linear convergence of \cref{alg:NewtonMR} for \emph{any} value of $ \varepsilon $ and $ \eta $.
+In other words, regardless of how crude our Hessian approximation or inner problem solution might be, \cref{alg:NewtonMR} still converges for nonconvex functions.
+This is only possible thanks to leveraging the properties of MINRES as a sub-problem solver in \cref{lemma:linear_rate_LC,lemma:linear_rate_sol}.
+This, to a great degree, corroborates what is typically observed in practice.
+For example, for solving strongly convex problems, which can be seen as a sub-class of PL functions, Newton's method remains a convergent algorithm with well-defined iterations, irrespective of the level of approximation used for Hessian or the underlying sub-problem solution \cite{roosta2022newton,roosta2019sub,berahas2020investigation}. \end{remark}